Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 What Cava is

 For a beginner, the important point is that Cava is not trying to be Prosecco.
-It tends to be drier, more structured, and more tied to bottle ageing.
+It tends to be drier, more structured, and more tied to bottle ageing periods.
 In price and style, it often lands somewhere between simple Prosecco and Champagne, which is part of why it can be such a good buy.
 In my experience many Cavas also age on the lees far longer than minimum requirements, making them excellent value for people looking for aged sparkling wines.

 Cava is also culturally a little different from Champagne.
-It is often less of a luxury-only, special-occasion wine and more of an everyday sparkling wine for food, tapas, and gatherings.
+It is often less of a luxury-only, special-occasion wine, and more of an everyday sparkling wine for food, tapas, and gatherings.
 That practical, food-friendly side is part of its appeal.

 The most important Cava label terms